pasci-99/Programming-with-Advanced-Computer-Languages-2024/README.md

 This repository contains an R programming project for the course Skills: Programming with Advanced Computer Languages.
 The project investigates housing prices through hedonic regression models and spatial data analysis.
 It also features:
 - Exploratory Data Analysis to understand trends and relationships.
-- Regression Modeling for predictive insights into housing prices.
+- Regression Modeling to understand and predictive housing prices.
 - Interactive Visualizations and Maps to display spatial information and patterns.
 - Shiny Dashboard for user-friendly, interactive prediction of housing prices.